lsst/LDM-230/index.rst

 with the Alert Production Cluster mode.
 The Data Access Client Framework is used for all of this output.

-Information from the image calibration and SDQA, including the :term:`WCS` and information about the :term:`PSF`, is sent via the :term:`DM` Event Services to the Base :term:`DMCS`, which then publishes it via DDS as telemetry.
+Information from the image calibration and :term:`SDQA`, including the :term:`WCS` and information about the :term:`PSF`, is sent via the :term:`DM` Event Services to the Base :term:`DMCS`, which then publishes it via :term:`DDS` as telemetry.

-If the algorithms require communication of data between :term:`CCD` jobs, either to determine global, focal-plane-wide values or to retrieve certain data from neighboring :term:`CCD`\s, the DM Inter-Process Messaging Services are used.
+If the algorithms require communication of data between :term:`CCD` jobs, either to determine global, focal-plane-wide values or to retrieve certain data from neighboring :term:`CCD`\s, the :term:`DM` Inter-Process Messaging Services are used.
 These services may be implemented using two technologies, transparent to application code:

-1. The jobs may communicate via the DM Event Services.
+1. The jobs may communicate via the :term:`DM` Event Services.

 2. The jobs may be submitted as an HTCondor MPI universe job and then may communicate via MPI.

 In addition, the worker jobs themselves are likely to (non-transparently) use thread-level parallelism to achieve sufficient